dinhomathias/Amc/Code-snippets.md

 ---
 #### Store ConversationHandler States

-Version 12 and up includes tools for [making your bot persistent](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Making-your-bot-persistent).
+Version 12 and up includes tools for [[making your bot persistent|Making-your-bot-persistent]].

 ---
 #### Save and load jobs using pickle